openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-03.certificates.md

 For this article, the word "certificate" will mean an "x509 Certificate". x509 is a public standard and is the de-facto standard for software systems dealing with public-key cryptography.
-There are other formats but they are usually environment-specific, such as Card Verifiable Certificates. x509 good enough for general purpose use on most systems.
+There are other formats, but they are usually environment-specific, such as Card Verifiable Certificates. x509 good enough for general purpose use on most systems.